cedx/enum.js/README.md

 The [`Enum.create()`](https://github.com/cedx/enum.js/blob/master/src/Enum.js) method creates an anonymous class from the specified object.
 This class has the same values as the provided object, and some additional helper methods.

 The created class has a constructor throwing an `Error`: it prohibits its instantiation.
-Thus, the obtained enumeration can only contain static members.
-You should only use named constants as its source values.

-The enumeration is also freezed to prevent any attempt at modifying its shape.
+This class is also freezed to prevent any attempt at modifying its shape.

 ### Work with the enumeration
 Check whether a value is defined among the enumerated type: